bazelbuild/proposals/designs/2019-10-15-tool-visibility.md

 a tool that is not visible to definition of the rule, but to all uses of the rule.
 Therefore, this change will be guarded by the new flag `--incompatible_visibility_private_attributes_at_definition`.

+Also, changing the way the visibility is verified might block potential use cases of the current way.

+## Private attribute as a replacement for rule visibility

+Currently, bazel has no concept of visibility that can be used to restrict usage of a rule or `bzl` file.
+It is possible to abuse the visibility checks for private attributes at the place a rule is used to restrict usage of that rule, simply by adding a private dummy attribute and restricting its visibility appropriately.
+This would no longer work with the proposed change.